 We may begin with my Goodreads account, which you may check out here.
 And in the column below, I have listed books I have written, co-authored, edited or contributed to, all in alphabetical order.
 You should usually get to a place where you can order it by clicking on the cover.

 This is my effort to render the poem in modern English in a way that feels like the Old English.
 Modern English is a stress-timed language, just as Old English was, and so the rhythms and cadences can work the same way.
 In addition, Old English poetry reinforced those stresses with alliteration.
 I tried to do the same here.

-Black & Tan: Anyone who has the misfortune of googling my name will have the experience of discovering a number of interesting things about me, some of them true.
-Almost ten years ago, there was a debate, of the junior high food fight variety, involving certain things I was supposed to believe and hold about slavery, race relations, racism, etc. If anyone wants to get up to speed on that controversy, this is the book to get.
+Anyone who has the misfortune of googling my name will have the experience of discovering a number of interesting things about me, some of them true.
+Over ten years ago, there was a debate, of the junior high cafeteria food fight variety, involving certain things I was supposed to believe and hold about slavery, race relations, racism, etc. If anyone wants to get up to speed on that controversy, this is the book to get.